Summer I 2017 (May 22 - July 3)

 How to Register

-- Emerson degree students enroll in courses through the Registrar.
+- Emerson degree students enroll in courses through the eCommon.

-- Non-matriculated students—Individuals who have not matriculated into a degree program at Emerson College, which includes visiting students and Professional Studies students—register through the Office of Professional Studies.
+- Non-matriculated students—Individuals who are not enrolled in a degree program at Emerson College, which includes visiting students and Professional Studies students—register through the Office of Professional Studies.

 What to Expect from an Online Course